Alejandro-Bravo2/CodeCompanion/CONTRIBUTING.md

 - Verify that your issue is not due to misconfiguration or environmental issues.
 Make sure you have read the [documentation](https://github.com/Alejandro-Bravo2/proyectoDigitalizacion/blob/main/README.md).
 - Check if the issue has already been reported by searching the [bug tracker](https://github.com/Alejandro-Bravo2/proyectoDigitalizacion/issues?q=label%3Abug).
 - Gather as much information as possible about the bug:
   - Stack trace (if applicable)
   - OS, platform, and version (Windows, Linux, macOS, etc.)
   - Python version and any relevant package versions
   - Steps to reliably reproduce the issue

 #### How Do I Submit a Good Bug Report?

 > Do not report security-related issues, vulnerabilities, or bugs with sensitive information in public forums.
-Instead, report these issues privately by contacting the project maintainers `alejandrobravocalderon@gmail.com`
+Instead, report these issues privately by contacting the project maintainers at alejandrobravocalderon@gmail.com.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: